Skip to main content

 This can include documentation, how to communicate safely with others without compromising sensitive information, how to handle support requests, and more.

-Since cybersecurity is an ever-growing field, these responsibilities can only be expected to evolve.
+Since cybersecurity is an ever-growing field, these responsibilities will continue to evolve along with advancements in cybersecurity best practices, tools, and technologies.

 What Soft Skills You Need to Succeed as a Cybersecurity Analyst

-Aside from the technical skills you need to succeed as a Cybersecurity Analyst, there are also a series of soft skills that can help you launch your career more quickly.
+Aside from the technical skills you need as a cybersecurity analyst, a variety of soft skills (or non-technical interpersonal skills) can help you succeed.

-These are just some of the skills that will set you apart in a job search, but they’re worth thinking about if you’re serious about joining the industry.
+These are just a sample of the soft skills that will set you apart in a job search, but they’re worth considering if you’re serious about joining the industry.

-You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a Cybersecurity Analyst.
-Many Fullstack Cyber Bootcamp students have backgrounds in teaching, communications, human resources, marketing, the military, and more.
+You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a cybersecurity analyst.
+Many Fullstack Academy Cybersecurity Bootcamp students have backgrounds in teaching, communications, human resources, marketing, the military, and more.

-Cybersecurity Analysts are collaborative and work with everyone in a company, including IT professionals, C-Suite executives, and other employees.
+Cybersecurity analysts are collaborative and work with nearly everyone in a company, including IT professionals, C-Suite executives, and other employees.

 Cybersecurity Analyst Jobs and Salaries